slowproj/slowdash/app/server/slowapi/docs/README.md

 if __name__ == '__main__':
     app.run()
 ```
-Once you have created the `app` instance, the usage is essentially the the same as before.
+Once you have created the `app` instance, the usage is essentially the same as before.

 #### Performance overhead
 Whether the user class is inherited from `slowapi.App` or not, the SlowAPI decorators (such as `@slowapi.get()`) do not modify the function signature, and the decorated user methods can be used as they are defined in the user code.
 There is no additional performance overhead with the SlowAPI decorators.